 I kind of always knew the business would work, because I had such a great product, but I did have a lot of learning to do.
 I had to learn all the tools you need to actually make a business work.
 I didn’t come from a business background, but I have tenacity, I have brains and I have vision.
 I always set myself goals, and learning step-by-step was integral to turning the vision into a reality.
 At the time, using the internet for business–related information wasn’t really an option, so I would listen to tapes, read a lot of books and ask for advice – anything I could learn from others was extremely valuable.

 To start getting the word out about the products, I called on friends and acquaintances.
 Having been an aerobics instructor, I had lots of contacts, and I knew a lot of people I thought would be interested.
 The funny thing was, to begin with, you really couldn’t predict who would be keen.
 Originally, because the fibre technology was so new, it took a while for people to get their heads around the idea of cleaning with just water.
-It’s been interesting to see overtime how the different benefits of ENJO have appealed to different demographics.
+It’s been interesting to see over time how the different benefits of ENJO have appealed to different demographics.

 Do you believe there is a winning formula to becoming a successful entrepreneur?
 What’s yours?

-I believe in generosity from the heart, tenacity and surrounding yourself with people who have the same values all help contribute to success.
+I believe in generosity of the heart, tenacity and surrounding yourself with people who have the same values all help contribute to success.
 I also think its very important to recognise your own strengths, but also recognise the strengths of others to help you in your journey.

 What sacrifices (if any) have you made to be a successful entrepreneur?